nondejus/AwesomeUnityCommunity/README.md

 * [Unity Volumetric Fog](https://github.com/SiiMeR/unity-volumetric-fog "") - Volumetric fog implementation in Unity.
 * [LiveScan3D-Hololens](https://github.com/MarekKowalski/LiveScan3D-Hololens "") - A Unity application for receiving and rendering point clouds on Hololens and other devices. (#MIXED REALITY)
 * [Simple Light Probe Placer](https://github.com/AlexanderVorobyov/simple-light-probe-placer) - It is simple tool for Unity3d and it help you easily place Light Probes in your scene.
+* [LightProbesPlacement](https://github.com/laurenth-unity/LightProbesPlacement) - Unity project showing how to use the custom Package LightProbesVolumes for placing lightprobes automatically.
 * [VolumetricLinesUnity](https://github.com/johannesugb/VolumetricLinesUnity) - Source of the Volumetric Lines Asset from Unity's Asset Store.
 * [ProbePolisher](https://github.com/keijiro/ProbePolisher) - Light probe editor for Unity.
 * [LightProbeUtility](https://github.com/keijiro/LightProbeUtility "") - Applying light probes to a mesh drawn with Graphics.DrawMesh.